hangrybear666/09-devops-bootcamp__aws/README.md

     e.
 Manage Jenkins -> Available Plugins -> Ignore Committer Strategy -> Install.
 This allows us to ignore commits by the jenkins pipeline itself for build triggering.

     f.
+Install Plugin for ssh connection under Manage Jenkins -> Available Plugins -> SSH Agent

+    g.
+In your Github Repository add your own jenkins repo url on push events as hook, navigate to Settings -> Webhooks -> http://165.227.155.148:8080/github-webhook/

+3. To have your pipeline automatically increment the artifact version, add a dynamic docker image tag, push the image to docker hub, ssh into AWS EC2 to pull and run the image via docker compose and finally commit the version changes to scm without triggering an automatic build via push hook, follow these steps

+    a.
 Create a multibranch pipeline under New Item -> Multibranch Pipeline -> `ec2-java-app-multibranch` and set it to get `java-app/Jenkinsfile` (!) from SCM under Definition and add your Git Credentials with the branch specifier `*`.

-    g.
-In your Github Repository add your jenkins repo url on push events as hook, navigate to Settings -> Webhooks -> http://165.227.155.148:8080/github-webhook/

-    h.
+    b.
 Configure your pipeline to avoid builds after version commits from jenkins itself via Plugin by navigating to your multibranch pipeline settings and adding `jenkins@example.com` under Configuration -> Branch Sources -> Add -> Ignore Committer Strategy.
 NOTE: Make sure to check the `Allow builds when a changeset contains non-ignored author(s)` Flag!

-    i.
-Install Plugin for ssh connection under Manage Jenkins -> Available Plugins -> SSH Agent

-    j.
-Install Plugin for pipeline utils, especially readProperties under Manage Jenkins -> Available Plugins -> Pipeline Utility Steps

-    k.
-Change the default value of `DOCKER_HUB_REPO_URL`  in your `java-app/Jenkinsfile` file to your own and push the changes or simply provide it as user input when building the pipeline with parameters.#

-    l.
-In your multibranch pipeline navigate to Credentials and add SSH Username with private key and add the private key's contents of your AWS EC2 instance as `ec2-server-key`
+    c.
+In your multibranch pipeline navigate to Credentials and add SSH Username with private key and add the private key's contents of your AWS EC2 instance with the id `ec2-server-key`

-    m.
+    d.
+Push a code change to remote to trigger Github webhook build invocation or simply build the pipeline manually.

 ## Usage (Exercises)